BERT (language model): Fine-tuning

 BERT is meant as a general pretrained model for various applications in natural language processing.
 That is, after pre-training, BERT can be fine-tuned with fewer resources on smaller datasets to optimize its performance on specific tasks such as natural language inference and text classification, and sequence-to-sequence-based language generation tasks such as question answering and conversational response generation.

-The original BERT paper published results demonstrating that a small amount of finetuning (for BERT_{LARGE}, 1 hour on 1 Cloud TPU) allowed it to achieved state-of-the-art performance on a number of natural language understanding tasks:
+The original BERT paper published results demonstrating that a small amount of finetuning (for BERT_{LARGE}, 1 hour on 1 Cloud TPU) allowed it to achieve state-of-the-art performance on a number of natural language understanding tasks: